 The new aircraft would initially operate from four airfields in China, this was due to no island bases available to accommodate the B-29, and these were all completed by the 10th

 May 1944.
-Although prior to this the 20th Air Force had been formed on the 4th April 1944 to use the B-29 and twenty days later on the 24th the first aircraft arrived at Kwanghan air base.
+Although prior to this the Twentieth Air Force had been formed on the 4th April 1944 to use the B-29 and twenty days later on the 24th the first aircraft arrived at Kwanghan Airfield, China.

 Taking off from these bases on the 15th June 1944 seventy seven B-29s of XX Bomber Command made the types first attack on the mainland of Japan when they targeted the Imperial Iron and

-Steel works at Yawata, Kyushu.
+Steel works at Yawata.
 However the B-29 was hampered by the many problems of operating from their Chinese bases and no concentrated campaign could be launched.
 It wouldn't be

 until the capture of the Mariana Islands and the establishment of bases on Saipan, Guam and Tinian that the B-29 could be deployed in larger numbers.